-David is now based in the Department of Philosophy at the University of Birmingham.
+David is now an Associate Professor of Medical Ethics in the Southgate Institute for Health, Society and Equity at Flinders University, in Adelaide, Australia.
+Prior to this he was based in the department of Philosophy at the University of Birmingham.
 Prior to this he was a lecturer in ethics in the Centre for Professional Ethics at Keele University in the UK.
 Prior to that he was a lecturer in bioethics at the University of Ulster in Northern Ireland and prior to that a lecturer in philosophy at Massey University in New Zealand, the country he originated from, though he does also claim, via his grandmother, to be the worlds only Cook Island Maori bioethicist.

 By background his training is in philosophy, concentrating on political philosophy and ethics, both theoretical and applied.

 1. Political philosophy in the context of health care, in particular questions of the distribution of health care resources, although he is now looking into issues of public health and global justice as well.